timeester3648/MultiEngine-UTL/docs/module_predef.md

 Equivalent to [C++23 `[[assume(condition)]]`](https://en.cppreference.com/w/cpp/language/attributes/assume) that supports earlier standards using `MSVC` and `clang` built-ins.

-Invokes undefined behavior in statement `condition` evaluates to false, which provides compiler with additional optimization opportunities since implementations may assume that undefined behavior can never happen and the statement always holds.
+Invokes undefined behavior if statement `condition` evaluates to false, which provides compiler with additional optimization opportunities since implementations may assume that undefined behavior can never happen and the statement always holds.

 **Note**: Compiles to nothing if there is no suitable compiler support.